table-listBOM Comparison

 • Rules

-BOM row updates are also influenced by whether the PROCESS checkbox is checked or unchecked.
+BOM row updates (updating values + the BOM structure) in the Secondary Data Source are also influenced by whether the PROCESS checkbox is checked or unchecked.
 You can use the context menu of any given row's PROCESS cell to bulk check/uncheck the PROCESS checkbox of related rows and children rows.

 Primary Source updates

-When updating BOM rows the following table illustrates how updates occur at the primary source.
+When updating BOM rows in a Data Source the following table illustrates how updates occur at the Primary source.

-A primary source is typically a CAD or PDM or PLM system.
-For primary sources, quantity values are typically not updated.
+A Primary source is typically a CAD or PDM or PLM system.
+For primary sources, quantity values cannot updated, neither can component or item Names.

 Using the default color scheme for BOM comparison, you can expect the following results: